Quickstart

 Input from the soundcard

-If you’re lucky and have a working ALSA support, try one of these… but beware that ALSA may not work out of the box.
+If you have working ALSA support, try this — but be aware that ALSA may not work out of the box:

 liquidsoap 'output.alsa(input.alsa())'